soniah/blog/content/posts/2009-03-06-cityfail-does-it-again.md

 <!--more-->

 The author (Alvin Singh) is currently working for News Digital, so RailCorp probably can't contract him out for a few months or offer him a monetary payment for the app (which he has offered to RailCorp for free).
-How about accepting his offer of the code and giving him a yearly train pass&#8230;?
+How about accepting his offer of the code and giving him a yearly train pass.?
 Or letting him add in the bus, travel planner and service interruption stuff he's said he wants to do, and giving him a yearly TravelPass?

 *Join in the new game that's sweeping the country.
 It's called &#8220;Bureaucracy&#8221;.
 Everybody stands in a circle.
 The first person to do anything loses.*